jornane/php-saml-sp/README.md

 back the the SP.

 Optionally the IdP can verify the `samlp:AuthnRequest` as sent by the IdP.

+# Tests

+In order to run the tests:

+    $ composer install
+    $ vendor/bin/phpunit

 # XML Schema Validation